 How Healthy are Berries?

 Berries carry all the nutritional benefits inherent in berries!
 Most notably is their support of cardiovascular processes.
 Read up on that here.

 But be sure to buy berries organic - always!
 Frozen or fresh.
 This is very important when using strawberries particularly because the EWG typically finds strawberries are the fruit with the most pesticide absorption.

 How does this Cauliflower Smoothie Taste?

 Well, tropical!
 It tastes like a tropical milkshake!
-There is no cucumber “green” flavor and the cauliflower leaves no taste at all, only a creamy dreamy texture.
-And the addition of kiwi really brights up the flavor and makes it tropical!
+There is no cucumber "green" flavor and the cauliflower leaves no taste at all, only a creamy dreamy texture.
+And the mushrooms disappear!
+Love mushrooms of course, but not necessarily want to taste them in my smoothie.
+And the addition of mango in this one really brights up the flavor and makes it tropical!

 You can prepare the cauliflower in two ways for this tropical smoothie.